ksg604/cbr-manager/README.md

 At the request of the customer, redid the UI of the dashboard to be much less cluttered by adding whitespace, removing colours, and redoing the general look.

 ## Andrew's Contribution

-### Creation of New Users
+### Creation of New Users (Iteration 1)

-**User story:**  (#1)
-As an admin, I want to be able to edit all user (CBR worker, clinician) data, so I can perform management duties if input was incorrect or priorities changed
+**User story:** As an admin, I want to be able to edit all user (CBR worker, clinician) data, so I can perform management duties if input was incorrect or priorities changed

 * User creation(new user registration),including making the user creation page in android and uploading the new user info to the backend.

 **Unfinished parts:**

-1. Implementing the different levels of permission for each type of user (admin being able to delete/create new users and send alerts while normal users should not)
+1. Implementing the different levels of permission for each type of user

-2. Other requirements related to management that comes up during feedback

-**Questions for the customer:**

-1. Is two levels of user permission enough?
-(CBR workers, admin) Or do we need a seperate user type for another class of people, e.g. Clinicians

-2. If so, what should the difference be in what data and functions they can access?

-3. Would deleting a user be of priority?
-Or would disabling a user be fine? (other fields such as visits/clients have dependencies on user information and would need to be deleted as well)

-### Alerts Creation, List and Details
+### Alerts Creation, List and Details (Iteration 1)

-**User story:**  (#7)
-As a user, I want to be able to see alerts from the dashboard, so I can prioritize clients/activities based on urgency
+**User story:** As a user, I want to be able to see alerts from the dashboard, so I can prioritize clients/activities based on urgency

 * The alerts Object was created both in the backend and frontend, so the admin/user can broadcast alert messages to the server where other users will retrieve from.
 * The alerts include a title, body and date.